pypyr/pypyr-docker-img/pypyr-ops/README.md

 ### Run a pipeline

-pypyr assumes a `pipelines` directory in your current working directory.
 The working dir on the container is `/src`

 ```bash
 # chances are pretty good you want to do something like this: